middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin.md

 ## 10\.
 The Human Relations Officer and Record Keeping

 The HRO may keep confidential records or reports developed under this Procedure and the actions taken in response to those reports, and use them for purposes such as to identify individuals or departments likely to benefit from training.
-Information about the HRO is available at several college offices: Human Relations Office, [Civil Rights and Title IX Coordinator/Compliance Officer](https://www.middlebury.edu/studentlife/doc/hro), [Vice President for Student Affairs and Dean of Students](https://www.middlebury.edu/college/student-life/dean-students), Commons deans, Vice President for Academic Affairs and Dean of the Faculty, Public Safety, Human Resources, program directors, and the Middlebury Institute’s HROs.
+Information about the HRO is available at several college offices: Human Relations Office, [Civil Rights and Title IX Coordinator/Compliance Officer](https://www.middlebury.edu/studentlife/doc/hro), [Vice President for Student Affairs and Dean of Students](https://www.middlebury.edu/college/student-life/dean-students), Student Life deans, Vice President for Academic Affairs and Dean of the Faculty, Public Safety, Human Resources, program directors, and the Middlebury Institute’s HROs.

 ## 11\.
 Addendum (California Employees Only)